-Sex offenders have always lived in our communities and law enforcement has no legal authority to direct where sex offenders may or may not live.
+Sex offenders have always lived in our communities.
 Unless court ordered restrictions exist, an offender is constitutionally free to live wherever he or she chooses.
-However, the Community Protection Act of 1990 requires those convicted of sex offenses must register, with the primary legislative intent, "to assist law enforcement agencies' efforts to protect their communities" by providing relevant and necessary information.
+However, the Community Protection Act of 1990 requires those convicted of sex offenses must register, with the primary legislative intent intending "to assist law enforcement agencies' efforts to protect their communities" by providing relevant and necessary information.